anglipku/FastConvexRegression/README.md

+FastConvexRegression

-Fast convex regression using ADMM algorithm, with implementations in C.
+Fast convex regression using ADMM algorithm, with implementations in C (FastCvxRegScripts).

 The problem formulation, a description of the algorithm (ADMM steps, duality gap), and a demo example can be found at cvx_regression_admm.pdf